 This documentation covers parts of the PagerDuty Incident Response process.
-It is a cut-down version of our internal documentation, used at PagerDuty for any major incidents, and to prepare new employees for on-call responsibilities.
-It provides information not only on preparing for an incident, but also what to do during and after.
+It is a cut-down version of our internal documentation used at PagerDuty for any major incidents and to prepare new employees for on-call responsibilities.
+It provides information not only on preparing for an incident, but also what to do during and after the incident.
 It is intended to be used by on-call practitioners and those involved in an operational incident response process (or those wishing to enact a formal incident response process).
 See the about page for more information on what this documentation is and why it exists.

 Don't know where to start?

-If you're new to incident response and don't yet have a formal process in your organization, we recommend looking at our Getting Started page for a quick list of things you can do to begin, and our Training Course page for a more detailed overview of our process.
+If you're new to incident response and don't yet have a formal process in your organization, we recommend looking at our Getting Started page for a quick list of things you can do to begin.
+Additionally, you can check out our Training Course page for a more detailed overview of our process.

 If you've never been on-call before, you might be wondering what it's all about.
 These pages describe what the expectations of being on-call are, along with some resources to help you.